efren-palacios/duellinks/_posts/content/events/2018/02/2018-02-27-duel-island-gladiator.md

 [deck](Phantom Beast Rock-Lizard; Phantom Beast Cross-Wing; Phantom Beast Wild-Horn; Golden Homunculus; Dark Crusader; Gamushara; Chain Destruction; Saber Beetle; 7 Colored Fish; Pyramid Energy; United Front; The Statue of Easter Island; Space Mambo; Dokurorider; Revival of Dokurorider; Terrorking Salmon)

 ### Top Player Council Review
-[Superforms](/authors/superforms/): 'Competitively the cards are pretty much trash across the board unfortunately.
+{#Superforms}: 'Competitively the cards are pretty much trash across the board unfortunately.
 More {Chain Destruction} doesn't really help mill (I've tried it already), and the rest of the cards are bad.'

 ### Event Rewards
 You can obtain rewards based on the amount of Event Points you accumulate.